MassTransit/MassTransit/docs/usage/message-data.md

 ## Usage

 To use message data, add a `MessageData<T>` property to a message.
 Properties can be anywhere in the message, nested within message properties, or in collections such as arrays, lists, or dictionaries.
+The generic argument `T` must be `string`, `byte[]`, or `Stream`.

 ```cs
 public interface IndexDocumentContent